alr-internship/self-supervised-depth-denoising/README.md

 =====

 - [X] dataset calibration
+- [X] notebook to visualize inference of trained models
 - [ ] remove NaNs from RGB and depth images
+- [ ] check if augmented frames are valid (NaNs)
 - [ ] normalize dataset
 - [ ] mask data
-- [ ] apply augmentation to dataset
+- [X] apply augmentation to dataset